-- The proposed research is bona fide; the requestor is a bona fide researcher working within a bona fide research organisation; - The research is for public benefit and is not being carried out for personal or commercial gain; - The research is methodologically sound and the request would provide the appropriate data to address the research question; - There is a commitment to publishing the findings in an openly accessible and peer-reviewed publication in a timely manner; - Newly derived variables from original study data will be returned to EPID so that they are available for other research in the public interest.
+- The proposed research is bona fide; the requestor is a bona fide researcher working within a bona fide research organisation. - The research is for public benefit and is not being carried out for personal or commercial gain. - The research is methodologically sound and the request would provide the appropriate data to address the research question. - There is a commitment to publishing the findings in an openly accessible and peerreviewed publication in a timely manner. - Newly derived variables from original study data will be returned to EPID so that they are available for other research in the public interest. - The proposed research is consistent with the study ethical approval and terms of participant consent. - No barriers to ethical and regulatory approvals are envisaged. - Appropriate mechanisms can be put in place to maintain the confidentiality of participants' identity and meet all data protection and data security requirements. - There is no significant risk to the reputation of the study, or the continued involvement and retention of study participants.